 - The refinery and the irrigation system for the sugarcane estates will be powered by the biomass plant, fuelled with sugarcane fibre residues.

 - A capacity of up to 15 MW of power will be supplied to the national grid of Sierra Leone, significantly adding to the country’s overall electric power capacity.

-- Construction of the distillery and power plant began in 2011 with production becoming fully operational in 2016.
+- Construction of the distillery and power plant was completed in 2014 with production becoming fully operational in 2017.

 - At May 2014, the project employed 2,750 people.